 The infection can also cause growths on the valves or other areas of the heart.
 Pieces of these growths can break off and travel to other parts of the body.
 This can cause serious complications.

+Bacterial endocarditis is caused by specific bacteria.
 Bacteria can travel to the heart through the blood.
 It can enter the blood from an infection somewhere else in the body.
 It can also enter during an activity that causes breaks in the skin or tissues.
 This activity can be dental work, surgery, or IV drug use.
-Only certain bacteria cause this infection.
-The most common are:

 The bacteria may be able to attach to the endocardium.
 Some heart conditions can increase the chance of infections.
 These conditions may cause blood flow to be blocked or to pool.
 This provides a place for the bacteria to build up.